Collecting international duty and import taxes

 - Brokerage and disbursement fees are not included in duties and import tax calculations.
 If your contract with a carrier does not include waived disbursement fees, then consider adding the cost of the fees to your product prices or your shipping rates.

-Countries and regions that don't support charging duties and import taxes
+Countries and regions that don't support charging duty and import taxes

-The following countries and regions are not supported for charging duties and import taxes.
-You can't collect duties and import taxes in these regions.
+The following countries and regions are not supported for charging duty and import taxes.
+You can't collect duty and import taxes in these regions.

 - Republic of Cabo Verde (CV)